Quad-SMU

 Control

-Here is a proposed layout in a Hammond Clamshell box, 1598D, about 8"x7"x2.4".
+Here is a possible layout in a Hammond Clamshell box, 1598D, about 8"x7"x2.4".
 The AD5522 eval board is below the main board and so is hidden.
 The +/- 15V power supply goes in the empty space.
 The front and rear panels would be custom designed sheet metal and built by PCBWay or other PCB manufacturer.
 The LCD is a Nextion 320x240 touch screen.
 Encoder knobs and buttons would mount above the I/O connectors.

 case1